 Since human beings in the state of nature--like the Aboriginals of Australia and the Maoris of New Zealand--have been preliterate people, they have left no written records of their history.
 Anthropologists from literate societies have tried to write the history of these "prehistoric" people through the ethnographic field research study of hunter-gatherer societies that have survived into recent centuries.
 But this creates the "contact paradox"--to study hunter-gatherers we must contact them, but this contact changes them from what they were before contact.
 By the time anthropologists write their ethnographic reports, the hunter-gatherers have been influenced by their contact with agriculturalists and state societies.

 The study of Aboriginal Australia minimizes this contact problem, because the purely hunting-gathering way of life of the Aboriginals was isolated from the rest of the world for over 50,000 years, and consequently whatever the Europeans saw in Australia during their first contact can be considered perhaps the best picture of our evolutionary state of nature.
-Hobbes and Locke thought the European reports about the American Indians might be the best account of the state of nature--"In the beginning, all was America," as Locke said.
-But the European discovery of Australia might be even better--In the beginning, all was Australia.
+Hobbes and Locke thought the European reports about the American Indians might be the best account of the state of nature--"In the beginning, all the world was America," as Locke said.
+But the European discovery of Australia might be even better--In the beginning, all the world was Australia.

 Azar Gat has made that argument in claiming that the evidence for warfare in Aboriginal Australia refutes the assertion of Rousseauian anthropologists that the state of nature was perfectly peaceful and that war was a late cultural invention coming only after the adoption of agriculture and the state.
 Some of the best evidence for Aboriginal warfare in Australia comes from William Buckley (1780-1856).
 Buckley was brought to Australia in 1803 as a convict on a convict ship that established a settlement at Port Philip (now Melbourne).
 He escaped shortly afterwards, and for 32 years he lived with an Aboriginal tribe--the Wallarranga.
 He learned their language, married one of their women, and joined in all of their activities.
 In 1835, he returned to the white settler community.
 For a few years, he worked as an interpreter and mediator for the English in dealing with the Aboriginals.
 He then moved to Hobart, Tasmania, where he lived for the rest of his life.
 He told his life story to John Morgan, a Tasmanian newspaper editor, who wrote The Life and Adventures of William Buckley, published in 1852.
 Although some people have questioned the accuracy of his stories, some anthropologists who have studied the Australian Aboriginals have said that his account of life with the Wallarranga seems quite accurate.